eyaler/ediking/README.md

 - Drag and drop HTML content and links to grab code
 - Direct editing of the iframe (aka designMode) reflected in the code editor
 - Use gunDB or Nostr for persistence, sharing and collaborative editing
-- Syntax highlighting and other code editor niceties
+- Syntax highlighting ([WIP](https://codepen.io/eyaler/pen/NPGOaJb)) and other code editor niceties
+- Individual play/pause and remove/block controls in panEdiKon

 ### Fun
 - Recursion (code = ediKing): https://tfi.la/e#recur (LLM is disabled to prevent browser crash)